tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/负载均衡实例/创建 Anycast 实例_intl_en.md

 CLB supports creating Anycast CLB instances.
 Anycast CLB is a load balancing service that supports cross-region dynamic acceleration.
 CLB VIP is published in multiple regions.
 The client connects to the nearest POP and forwards traffic to a CVM instance through the high-speed internet of Tencent Cloud IDC.
 Anycast CLB can achieve network transfer optimization and multi-entry nearby access and reduce network jitter and packet loss, which can ultimately improve the service quality of in-cloud applications, expand the service scope, and streamline backend deployment.
->This feature is currently in beta test.
+>?This feature is currently in beta test.
 To apply for a trial, submit an application for beta test eligibility.

 ## What is Anycast?
 Anycast means that when the same IP publishes a route in multiple locations simultaneously, the routing algorithm will deliver user traffic to the nearest router.